Key House conservative on debt deal: ‘There’s a reason Mitt Romney supports this’

 “I want to be very clear: Not one Republican should vote for this deal.
 Not one.
 If you’re out there watching this, every one of my colleagues, I’m gonna be very clear: Not one Republican should vote for this deal,” Roy said.
 “It is a bad deal.”

-He pointed to opposition the bill has received from outside conservative groups — including Club for Growth, The Heritage Foundation and FreedomWorks — in addition to GOP presidential candidate Florida Gov. Ron DeSantis, who said the agreement leaves the U.S. “careening toward bankruptcy.”
+He pointed to opposition the bill has received from outside conservative groups — including Club for Growth, The Heritage Foundation and FreedomWorks — and from GOP presidential candidate Florida Gov. Ron DeSantis, who said the agreement leaves the U.S. “careening toward bankruptcy.”

 “There’s a reason that our conservative allies are opposing it roundly.
 The Club for Growth scoring against it, The Heritage Foundation scoring against it, FreedomWorks scoring against it, Ron DeSantis publicly opposed, President Trump said he thought we should default rather than pursue this kind of lunacy,” Roy said.